Title

 NICA operates directly under the Office of the President and is accountable to the President of the Republic of the Philippines.

-The DG, NICA is tasked to establish the Directorate for Counter-intelligence, which coordinates national counter-intelligence activities and operations.
+The DG must establish a Directorate for Counter-intelligence, which serves as the focal point for the national government's counter-intelligence activities and operations.

-RICs assist the NIC by directing and coordinating intelligence efforts at the regional and local levels, ensuring integration and fusion of intelligence information gathered from government intelligence units and agencies in their respective regions.
+RICs assist the NIC in all regions by directing and coordinating government intelligence efforts at regional and local levels, ensuring coverage of threats to national security, and integrating and fusing intelligence information gathered at those levels.

-NICA and NIC provide support services to the National Security Adviser, National Security Council, and the National Intelligence Board (NIB).
-NIC acts as the principal arm for direction and control of intelligence operations of NIB members and other agencies.
+NICA and NIC provide support services to the National Security Adviser/NSC and the National Intelligence Board (NIB), with the NIC acting as the principal arm of the Board for direction and control of intelligence operations of NIB members and departments/agencies.
+NICA remains under administrative supervision of the National Security Adviser as provided for in E.O.
+69 (s.
+2002).

 Analyze Cases Smarter, Faster